Closet Prayer: How to Find Solitude in Prayer

 Mark 1:35 And in the morning, rising up a great while before day, he went out, and departed into a solitary place, and there prayed.

 Jesus had “a certain place,” or “a solitary place,” where He’d prayed closet prayer.
-It wasn’t He didn’t want anyone to hear what He prayed.
+It wasn’t that He didn’t want anyone to hear what He prayed.
 Well, maybe it was now I think about it.
-Maybe that’s when Jesus released His frustrations with people.
-It’s where we should also rather than releasing them to people.
+Perhaps that’s when Jesus released His frustrations with people.
+It’s where we should also release them, rather than releasing them to the public.
 I do know this.
 Jesus wanted to be able to storehouse Father.
 It was His storehouse.
 He’d refuel His soul in closet prayer.

 Do you have a “closet”?
 I’m suspecting you do.
 Where is your secret place and storehouse?
 My closet has changed locations over the years.
 When I first came into the kingdom of God it was my bedroom at home and a metal folding chair in a back office at work.
-In the ministry, it was my study or walking and praying in our auditorium.
-Today it’s our balcony at our condo at night before I go to bed.
+In the ministry, my “closet” was my study, walking, and praying in our auditorium.
+Today, it’s our balcony at our condo at night before I go to bed.
 Where’s yours?

-1) A private place where you will not be disturbed or distracted by people, noise, phone (leave the thing someplace until you’re finished).
+The closet should be a quiet and distraction-free space, where you will not be disturbed or distracted by people, noise, or your phone (leave it somewhere until you’re finished).

 It’s a place where you won’t fall asleep.
-Don’t mishear me, because I think it’s wonderful to pray yourself to sleep, but that’s not closet prayer.
+Don’t mishear me, because I think it’s terrific to pray yourself to sleep, but that’s not closet prayer.

 I said my closet is our balcony.
 I not only shut the doors.
-Also I close the curtains.
+Also, I close the curtains.
 From where I sit, I can see the TV and anything going on inside if the curtains are open.
 Closing the curtains eliminates that distraction.
-It also tells anyone here I want to be alone so don’t disturb me.
-I make it so I can focus only on the Lord and I can literally talk, not think, to Him.
+It also tells anyone at our home that I want to be alone, so don’t disturb me.
+I make it so I can focus only on the Lord, and I can literally talk, not think, to Him.
 I feel this is necessary for me.

-2) A place where you can literally talk to the Father.
-I mean actually SAY WORDS out loud.
+2- A place where you can literally talk to the Father.
+I mean SAY WORDS out loud.

 Luke 11:2 And he said unto them, WHEN YE PRAY, SAY, Our Father which art in heaven…

-Your closet needs to be a place where you can actually talk out loud.
+Your closet needs to be a place where you can talk out loud.
 You need to hear you say it.
 Hearing it will develop belief in you.
 Words are powerful and release an unseen creative force.
-We’ll talk about this further in a different lesson.
+We’ll discuss this further in a subsequent lesson.

-Another reason and requirement for closet prayer is secrecy.
+Another reason and requirement for closet prayer is the need for secrecy.
 Let’s look at our opening closet prayer verse one more time.

 (KJV) Matthew 6:6 But thou, when thou prayest, enter into thy closet, and when thou hast shut thy door, PRAY TO THY FATHER WHICH IS IN SECRET; AND THY FATHER WHICH SEETH IN SECRET shall reward thee openly.